Would you like to get your social media brand noticed?

 Take inspiration from Sharpie’s Instagram page as it is the perfect example of how to utilize social media to focus in on a niche audience.
 While most of us are familiar with their product already, and use their pens for all kinds of ordinary office tasks, Sharpie has decided to narrow in specifically on artists and art lovers, and have grabbed them a total following of 114,571 followers to date.

-By hosting hundreds of incredible user-submitted drawings made with Sharpies, the portfolio provides artists with a platform to show off their work.
+By hosting hundreds of incredible user-submitted drawings made with Sharpies, the Instagram posts provides artists with a platform to show off their work.
 Not only is it a fun place to find great artists and their sketches, but it also engages a small group of creative people who have become loyal to the brand and inspired to use their products.

 Instagram has a lot of power to offer when it comes to branding and finding the right balance is one of the most important things; knowing what kind of content to reflect and how personal to get.